drpump/stock-watcher/README.md

 * Quotes are retrieved by polling
 * Bars are delivered aynchronously through websockets
 * Quotes and bars are printed to stdout (log output goes to stderr)
-* A FastAPI server is started on port 8004 (configurable)
-* Prometheus metrics are accessible at `http://localhost:8004/metrics/`
+* A FastAPI server is started on port 8004 (configurable), and prometheus metrics are accessible at `http://localhost:8004/metrics/`
+* Quote and bar price/volume/size info is published via prometheus guages with symbol as label
 * Prometheus counters for quote/bar/trade/error counts are also available
-* Quote and bar price/volume/size info is published via prometheus guages with symbol as label
-* If kafka is enabled (KAFKA_DISABLE unset), quotes and bars are published to kafka (set KAFKA_BOOTSTRAP) metrics (subject to port setting)
+* If kafka is enabled (KAFKA_DISABLE unset), quotes and bars are published to kafka (set KAFKA_BOOTSTRAP)
 * Only new quotes are published (i.e. if unchanged it is not published)

 ## To run: